Generalizable Lightweight Proxy for Robust NAS against Diverse Perturbations: Experiments

 \paragraph{Adversarially-Trained Neural Architectures.} We also validate the ability of our proxy to precisely predict the robustness of adversarially-trained networks, specifically for adversarial perturbations.
-Adversarial training~\citep{madry2017pgd} is a straightforward approach to achieve robustness in the presence of adversarial perturbations.
+Adversarial training~\citep{madry2017pgd} is a straightforward approach to achieving robustness in the presence of adversarial perturbations.
 To assess the Spearman's $\rho$ of robustness in adversarially-trained networks, we construct a dataset consisting of final robust accuracies of 500 randomly sampled neural architectures from NAS-Bench-201 search space that are adversarially-trained~\citep{madry2017pgd} from scratch.
+The final robust accuracies are obtained for 7 different adversarial attacks, including FGSM, PGD, CW, DeepFool, SPSA, LGV, and AutoAttack.

+Notably, our proxy showcases the highest overall correlation for the 7 different adversarial attacks, supporting the ability of our proxy to search the architectures that are robust against diverse perturbations.
 Considering the trade-off between the clean and robust accuracy in adversarial training~\citep{zhang2019trades}, we employ the harmonic robustness score (HRS)~\citep{devaguptapu2020empirical} to evaluate the overall performance of the adversarially-trained models.
-When comparing the correlations between clean performances and proxy values, existing clean zero-shot NAS approaches, i.e., SynFlow and Grasp, demonstrate higher correlations in the FGSM or PGD, but their correlations with clean performances are poorer than GradNorm and Fisher, respectively.
-This result shows that clean zero-shot NAS methods tend to search for architectures that are more prone to overfitting to either clean or robust tasks (Table~\ref{tbl:src_nasbench201_fastat}).
+When comparing the correlations between clean performances and proxy values, existing clean zero-shot NAS methods, i.e., SynFlow and Grasp, demonstrate higher correlations in the FGSM or PGD, but their correlations with clean accuracies are poorer than GradNorm and Fisher, respectively.
+This result shows that clean zero-shot NAS methods tend to search for architectures that are more prone to overfitting to either clean or robust tasks (Table~\ref{tbl:src_nasbench201_fastat}, \ref{tbl:src_nasbench201_clean_all}).
 In contrast, CRoZe consistently achieves higher Spearman's $\rho$ for both clean and robust tasks, ultimately enabling the search for architecture with high HRS due to consideration of alignment in gradients.